List of fishes of Sweden: Scorpaeniformes

 Of the family Triglidae, most species are uncommon in Swedish waters, but the small Chelidonichthys gurnardus (25–30 cm) has in recent decades attracted attentions as a food fish.
-It is common in both the Skagerrak and Kattegat, and the total amount of fish caught in 1983 was 9 tonnes.
+It is common in both the Skagerrak and Kattegat, and the amount of fish caught in 1983 was 9 tonnes.

 Rajiformes

 The family of Rajiformes include ten families of ray-like fishes such as skates and stingrays.

 Of the Rajiformes, three species are common in Nordic waters.
-The largest is the Blue skate, which is commons in the Skagerrak and Kattegatt west of Sweden but otherwise only sporadic.
-It is together with the Thumback ray (Raja clavata) the only cartilaginous fish of economical importance in Sweden.
+The largest is the blue skate, which is common in the Skagerrak and Kattegatt west of Sweden but otherwise only sporadic.
+It is, together with the thumback ray (Raja clavata), the only cartilaginous fish of economic importance in Sweden.

 Squaliformes (dogsharks)

 Squaliformes is an order of sharks that includes the smooth dogfish and spiny dogfish.
 The most notable species here is the Greenland shark, Somniosus microcephalus, the second largest fish in Swedish waters.

 Salmoniformes (salmon-like fish)

-The Salmoniformes, salmon fish, are of important both as food fish but also as for sport fishers.
+The Salmoniformes, salmon fish, are important both as food fish but also for sport fishers.
 For sport fishers, the salmon has the foremost position due to its strength and size.
-In popularity, it is followed by the Brown trout (Salmo trutta).
+In popularity, it is followed by the brown trout (Salmo trutta).

 Salmons are usually native to the marine, but a notable exception is the lake population in lake Vänern.
 As the salmon requires access to its native birth places through the streams, it is sensitive to power stations and other modifications of the streams.
 As a result, the salmon population has become extinct in some areas, but by stocking fish the population has been upheld.
 However, the artificial cultivation of salmon has also led to the negative side effects of diseases that have further threatened the salmon population.

-The Brown Trout is conveniently divided into three species: Marine, Lake, and Stream Trouts.
+The brown trout is conveniently divided into three species: marine, lake, and stream trouts.
 It was previously thought that the three species were genetically different, but recent studies are now more in favour of attributing the differences to environmental differences.
 The marine population is endangered for the same reasons as the salmon, but in fresh water it is still common.